 Believe it or not, some lawn caretakers seed during the winter.
-It gives seeds an opportunity to anchor within soil before germinating and growing further.
-If you missed that window to seed during the winter, you can always begin today.
+It allows seeds to anchor within the soil before germinating and growing further.
+You could always begin today if you missed that window to seed during the winter.
 It’s safe to seed once the ground’s temperature is at a good 52 degrees.

 First, you may want to point out where your trouble areas are.
 This will include areas that have patchy brown spots.
 You’ll need to carefully cut around that patch and turf.
-It isn’t necessary to completely remove the entire area if you’re only going to remove enough to lift dead turf.
-Your goal is to remove a couple of inches of dead turf to replace it with new, clean soil.
+It isn’t necessary to remove the entire area altogether if you’re only going to remove enough to lift dead turf.
+Your goal is to remove a few inches of dead turf and replace it with new, clean soil.

 Greener is Better

 Once your lawn is looking alive again, remember to keep up with routine grooming.
 It’s recommended not to mow your lawn until healthy grass is at least three inches tall.
 Reviving your lawn doesn’t stop there, however.
-Routine mowing and lawn care is necessary, but if you own commercial property, then it should be one of your top priorities.
-Contact our commercial landscapers in McAllen today to get started!
+Routine mowing and lawn care are necessary, but if you own commercial property, then it should be one of your top priorities.
+Contact our commercial landscapers in McAllen, TX, today to get started!